oracle/graal/docs/reference-manual/native-image/BuildOutput.md

 #### <a name="glossary-gc"></a>Garbage Collector
 The garbage collector used within the generated executable:
 - The *Serial GC* is the default GC and optimized for low memory footprint and small Java heap sizes.
-- The *G1 GC* (not available in GraalVM Community Edition) is a multi-threaded GC that is optimized to reduce stop-the-world pauses and therefore improve latency while achieving high throughput.
+- The *G1 GC* (not available in GraalVM Community Edition) is a multithreaded GC that is optimized to reduce stop-the-world pauses and therefore improve latency while achieving high throughput.
 - The *Epsilon GC* does not perform any garbage collection and is designed for very short-running applications that only allocate a small amount of memory.

 For more information see the [docs on Memory Management](MemoryManagement.md).